Purau Woodland is a harbour headland steeped in history and showing strong signs of wanting to return to its former glory as a native forest.

 The vision for this forest is not only geared for ecological restoration, but also to benefit the local community by connecting the future forest to a walkway that currently stops at its doorstep.

-When fully planted, this site has the potential to sequester around 10,000 tonnes of CO2, host thousands of species of bird and wildlife and help protect our ocean from degradation through erosion protection.
+When fully planted, this site has the potential to sequester upto 10,000 tonnes of CO2, host thousands of species of bird and wildlife and help protect our ocean from degradation through erosion protection.

 Fund native trees with MyNativeForest today to be a part of the journey.